fan-ziqi/rl_sar/README.md

 source ~/.bashrc
 ```

-Clone the source code and compile it as described in the previous sections.
+Pull the code and compile it.
+The process is the same as above.

 </details>